AxonIQ/giftcard-demo/README.md

 *WARNING* This is not a supported image for production purposes.
 Please use with caution.

-This image will force Axon Server to use "`localhost`" as its own hostname by default, so applications outside the container can reach it.
 If you want to run the clients in Docker containers as well, and are not using something like Kubernetes, use the "`--hostname`" option of the `docker` command to set a useful name like "axonserver", and pass the `AXONSERVER_HOSTNAME` environment variable to adjust the properties accordingly:

 ```
 $ docker run -d --name my-axon-server -p 8024:8024 -p 8124:8124 --hostname axonserver -e AXONSERVER_HOSTNAME=axonserver axoniq/axonserver